finnleygrange/campus-jobs-app/README.md

  Finnley Grange,
  Daiana A. Patachia-Popa,
  Purandare Udayan,
- Perkins Phoebe
+ Perkins Phoebe,
+ Harvey Spencer.

 ## 1.3.
 Release Notes

 This is team A, submission for the Professional Software Project.
-This assignment tasked us to create ... so that...
+This assignment tasked us to create an app that turns spreadsheet into a database. and also allows to edit it and turns it back in spreadsheet if is needed.

 ## 1.4.
 Built With

-- Php
+- Php laravel
 - Exel
-- Java

 # 2. Getting Setup